 BLACK BALLERINA uses the ethereal world of ballet to engage viewers in a subject that reaches far outside the art world and compels viewers to think about larger issues of exclusion, equal opportunity and change.

 Producer/Director Frances McElroy is a 2009 Pew Fellow in the Arts and 2010 Leeway Foundation Transformation Awardee.
 Project supporters include the National Endowment for the Arts, the PA Partners in the Arts and the Capezio Foundation.

 Shirley Road Productions is a non-profit organization.
-Contributions to help complete BLACK BALLERINA are tax deductible.
+DONATE NOW to help complete BLACK BALLERINA.
+Contributions are tax deductible.

 Want more while you wait for BLACK BALLERINA to finish filming?
 Check out the following links to visit organizations that we admire: